tylerthomasallen/docs/src/pages/links/data.md

 #### Redirections

 - Navigate to different locations based on device information
+- Navigation URLs must be websites, not deep links

       | Key | Default | Usage
       | --- | --- | ---